-Schedule OC must be completed for a credit claim and Individual taxpayers must register to set up an account in My Alabama Taxes (MAT) at www.myalabamataxes.gov for approval before claiming certain credits on their tax return.
-Once logged into MAT, a taxpayer will need to select "Individual Income Tax" as their account type, then select "Submit a Credit Claim" from the "I want To" menu on the right margin of the page and follow a short series of steps to reserve their credit.
+Schedule OC must be completed for a credit claim and Individual taxpayers must register to set up an account in My Alabama Taxes (MAT) at www.myalabamataxes.alabama.gov for approval before claiming certain credits on their tax return.
+Once logged into MAT, a taxpayer will need to locate the "Individual" Income Tax" account type, then select "Submit a Credit Claim" from the "Tax Incentives" section on the right margin of the page and follow a short series of steps to reserve their credit.
+For individuals who do not have a MAT account or are unable to set up a MAT account, go to the MAT homepage, select "Submit an Individual Credit Claim" from the "Individuals" section on the main page and follow a short series of steps to reserve your credit.
+If the credit claimed on an individual income tax return is from a Schedule K-1 issued by a pass through entity, the credit claim will be submitted by the entity and no action is required by the individual.
 Supporting documentation for certain credits is required to be uploaded in MAT.
 Taxpayers needing assistance with reserving a tax credit may call (334) 353-9770 or (334) 353-0602.